Scroll down to learn more

 Within 21 years, Hawes & Curtis acquired seven shops situated on Jermyn Street and the Piccadilly Arcade with 12,000 regular account customers.

-On 12 July 1938, Hawes & Curtis received a second Royal Warrant, this time from King George VI.
+On the 12th of July 1938, King George VI awarded ‘Hawes & Curtis Limited Shirtmakers and Hosiers’ a second Royal Warrant.
 This warrant lasted throughout the King’s reign.